 Postpartum life is an emotional rollercoaster and your hormones are all over the place in the days after giving birth.

-I didn’t need nipple cream personally but Weleda is a fantastic brand with a wide range of products for pregnancy and postpartum recovery, including a fragrance-free nipple balm.
+Weleda is a fantastic ethical brand with a wide range of products for pregnancy and postpartum recovery, including a fragrance-free nipple balm.
 It’s not vegan though due to beeswax, which is a common ingredient in natural organic nipple creams.

 If you want a vegan option then try every crunchy-mama’s household staple, organic coconut oil.

 Another recommendation for nursing mothers, fenugreek is a traditional herb used to help boost milk supply.
-It’s usually top of the list of lactation boosters for mums struggling to breastfeed, but I should mention that it has mixed results.
-Some mothers swear by it, others find it has a negative impact on their supply so make sure you pay attention to how well it is working.
-I highly recommend the website Kelly Mom for breastfeeding and nursing knowledge – she has an excellent blog piece on galactagogues (substances for increasing milk supply) that is worth reading if you are considering using them.
+It’s usually top of the list of lactation boosters for mums struggling to breastfeed, but I should mention that it can have mixed results.
+Give it a try but keep an eye on your supply to make sure it’s working.

-And finally, this one is for mothers who have had an abdominal birth.
+And finally, this one is for mothers who have had an abdominal birth (c-section).
 Obviously all mums in postpartum recovery need a good massage, but I added this gorgeous organic massage oil for women who want to reduce the appearance of their c-section scar.